-2.4 Risk appetite
+2.5 Risk appetite

-The Company aligns within the business and risk strategy to the parent's risk appetite statement as owned and approved by the Board.
-It describes the level of risk that the Board is willing to accept in its strategy and business activities, given its business objectives and obligations.
+The Company aligns the Business and Risk strategy to the parent's risk appetite statement as owned and approved by the Board.
+It describes the level of risk that the Board is willing to accept in its strategy and business activities, given its business objectives and obligations within its resource capacity.
 The risk appetite statement and the Business and Risk Strategy are reviewed at least annually or when the Company's risk profile changes.

-The Company uses a variety of metrics to measure and monitor its risk taking activities relative to its risk appetite.
+The Company uses a variety of metrics to measure and monitor its risk-taking activities relative to its parent entity's risk appetite.
 Articulating risk appetite through its metrics aids important decision-making by determining actions such as pursuing new products and enterprises, exiting businesses, and aligning resources to maximise potential gains given acceptable levels of risk.
 The metrics are actively monitored, managed and mitigated through the monthly Branch management meetings.

-2.5 Credit risk
+2.6 Credit risk